matthieubulte/matthieubulte.github.io/_posts/2015-08-02-event-handling.markdown

 This is basically a wrapper around the `Typeable` class that will just allow us to mark some `Typeable`s as being events.
 We do this in order to avoid throwing just any `Typeable` to the system by accident.
-What the `Typeable` class bring us (for free, instances of `Typeable` can be derived using `DeriveDataTypeable`) is the `cast` function with the following signature:
+What the `Typeable` class brings us (for free, instances of `Typeable` can be derived using `DeriveDataTypeable`) is the `cast` function with the following signature: